 Stinging nettles are plants with sharp hairs on their leaves.
 Potential health benefits include arthritis relief, reduction in seasonal allergies, and diabetes management.

-There is limited research to suggest that stinging nettle is an effective remedy.
-Researchers need to do more studies before they can confirm the health benefits of stinging nettle.
+However, there is limited research to suggest stinging nettle is an effective remedy, and more studies are necessary before researchers can confirm its health benefits.

-This article will take a look at what the research says about the benefits and uses of stinging nettle.
+This article explores what the research says about the benefits and uses of stinging nettle.
 It will also discuss potential side effects and how to use the herb.